 The Supplemental Streaming SIMD Extensions 3 (SSSE3) were introduced in the Intel Core 2 processor and Intel Xeon processor 5100 series.
 Streaming SIMD Extensions 4 provided 54 new instructions introduced in 45 nm Intel Xeon processors and Intel Core 2 processors.
-SSSE3, SSE4.1 and SSE4.2 instructions are described in Chapter 12, "Programming with Intel® SSE3, SSSE3, Intel® SSE4, and Intel® AES-NI," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, and in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A, 2B, 2C, & 2D.
+SSSE3, SSE4.1 and SSE4.2 instructions are described in Chapter 12, "Programming with Intel® SSE3, SSSE3, Intel® SSE4, and Intel® AES-NI," in the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 1, and in the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 1, and in the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 2A, 2B, 2C, & 2D.